College Credit for High School Courses

 - Opening time in your schedule for other learning experiences and studying

-We have current articulation agreements with the following high schools: Essex North Shore Agricultural and Technical School, Greater Lawrence Technical School, Haverhill High School, Methuen High School, Nashoba Valley Technical High School, Shawsheen Valley Technical High School, and Whittier Regional Technical High School.
+We have current articulation agreements with the following high schools: Greater Lawrence Technical School, Haverhill High School, Methuen High School, Shawsheen Valley Technical High School, and Whittier Regional Technical High School.
+There are also several statewide articulation agreements in place.
 To see the current agreements, please visit our articulation agreements page.